 Additionally, you can find tax credits for building or retrofitting properties with environmentally friendly enhancements.
 It varies from marketing to market, so do your homework and see what you can get.

 This is where things get very fun and why I believe real estate is one of the best ways to accelerate the velocity of your money.
-Once you have a good real estate investment property and a plan for growing its value, you can utilize that property itself as a means to generate cash out of thin air for other real estate deals.
+Once you have a good real estate investment property and a plan for growing its value, you can use that property itself to generate cash out of thin air for other real estate deals.

 I hit on this in my last post when I talked about how to improve a property for greater cash flow and value: